kyma-incubator/compass/components/director/cmd/ordaggregator/README.md

 The Aggregator requires access to:
 1. Configured PostgreSQL database with the imported Director's database schema.
 2. Running Director component
 3. API that can be called to fetch and process ORD Documents.
-For details about the API that the Aggregator can call, see: TODO:

 ## Configuration